What is local housing allowance?

 - Armed Forces Independence Payment.

-The calculation allows up to four bedrooms per household, no matter how big your family.
+The calculation allows up to four bedrooms per household, no matter how big your family is.
 You can use the LHA bedroom calculator to work out how many bedrooms you are allowed.

 Single people aged 16-34